noble-assets/orbiter/docs/controllers.md

 **Validation** includes standard type checks plus Hyperlane-specific validation:

-- Token ID verification using the Warp query server to retrieve `WrappedHypToken`
+- Token ID verification using the Warp query server
 - Origin denom matching with the destination denom (crucial since multiple token IDs can map to the same denom)
 - Token ID enrollment with a router for the destination chain